Keyboard shortcuts

 Decision

-Standardise on OpenID Connect (OIDC) as the primary federation protocol for all new identity integrations, with SAML 2.0 support only for legacy systems that cannot support OIDC.
+Standardise on OpenID Connect (OIDC) as the primary protocol for new interactive user federation, with SAML 2.0 support only where an upstream provider or legacy relying party cannot support OIDC.
+Use the applicable workload-federation protocol for non-human identities.

 Protocol Standards: